oduameh/node-course/docs/Instructions/automating.md

 /home/n(x)/preview/bin/cardano-node run --topology $TOPOLOGY --database-path $DB --socket-path $SOCKET --port $PORT --config $CONFIG --host-addr $HOST +RTS -N4
 ```

-Once added, please save with `ctrl + o` and exit with `ctrl + x`
+Save with `ctrl + o` and exit with `ctrl + x`.

-You will notice that the variables set within this bash script more or less match what we input when starting the node on the command line, except for the RTS option added at the end of the command to run the node at the bottom of the script.
+The variables set within this bash script match what is input when starting the node on the command line, except for the RTS option added at the end of the command to run the node.

-Make the script executable.
+Make the script executable:

 ```
 chmod +x /home/n(x)/preview/scripts/node.sh
 ```

-Test your script
+Test the script:

 ```
 cd /home/n(x)/preview/scripts